 - Giant Cell Arteritis (GCA), advanced genetics study.
 Similar in scope to the original GPA (Wegener’s) study (as above in 1.), a minimum of 100 patient samples are required before the study can start.
 Collections for this study started in the Fall of 2014 and about 90 GCA samples are still required to reach the start point.
 Collections are ongoing.

 - Monitoring for genetic changes in GPA/MPA patients.
-This study follows GPA & MPA patients looking for genetic changes over time and during the different phases of their disease.
+This study follows GPA & MPA patients, (ideally MpO(p) or Pr3(c) ANCA positive), looking for genetic changes over time and during the different phases of their disease.
 Collections for this study are ongoing on roughly a 6-month basis.
-However, patients in this study must be able to attend either the VFC spring and fall meetings/lectures, or the Toronto Vasculitis Clinic on roughly a 6-month basis.
+However, patients in this study must be able to attend either the VFC spring and fall meetings/lectures, or the Toronto Vasculitis Clinic on roughly a 6-month basis, and perhaps on predetermined dates for batch processing, and there are special time-to-lab requirements on the collection of these samples.
 For this research to have minimal study power a target of 40 GPA/MPA patients are required.
 Attending the VFC spring and fall meetings are an easy way to accomplish this objective.

 - Vasculitis Study Controls.
 An important part of any research study are study controls and these are needed in vasculitis research too!
 Spouses of patients are ideal candidates as they are not blood related, and can participate in the research with patients.
 Some restrictions apply, for example study controls should be healthy, and with no auto-immune diseases themselves.
 Collections of study controls is ongoing and can often be arranged to be done at the same time as patients.